tamada/rrh/README.md

 ### `rrh clone`

 Runs `git clone` command and registers the cloned repository to RRH database.
-The id of the repository is identified by the following steps.
+The following steps identify the id of the repository.

-1. If the length of `REMOTE_REPOS` is 1, and `DEST` is exists, then the last entry of `REMOTE_REPOS` is repository id by eliminating the suffix `.git`.
+1. If the length of `REMOTE_REPOS` is 1, and `DEST` exists, then the last entry of `REMOTE_REPOS` is repository id by eliminating the suffix `.git`.
-3. If the length of `REMOTE_REPOS` is 1, and `DEST` is not exists, then the last entry of `DEST` is repository id.
+3. If the length of `REMOTE_REPOS` is 1, and `DEST` does not exist, then the last entry of `DEST` is repository id.
 2. If the length of `REMOTE_REPOS` is greater than 1, then the last entry of each `REMOTE_REPOS` is repository ids by eliminating the suffix `.git`.

 ```sh